-Here at Hart Brown, we have a team of experienced and knowledgable specialists who are able to advise you on all aspects of residential Leasehold Enfranchisement for individuals.
+Here at Hart Brown, we have a team of experienced and knowledgeable lawyers who are able to advise you on all aspects of residential Leasehold Enfranchisement.
 Leasehold Enfranchisement can seem like a daunting headache, however by having Hart Brown on your side, we will guide you with our specialist knowledge, expertise and experience.

 What is Leasehold Enfranchisement?

 Residential Leasehold Enfranchisement is the process where tenants can in certain circumstances buy the freehold for their residential property.
 Tenants are also able to apply for a lease extension from their landlord, which gives the tenants the right to acquire an additional 90 years on the lease.
 Find out more about the different areas we can advise on below.

 What Should You Consider Before Buying A Leasehold?

 - Make sure you find out how many years are left on a lease.

 - Discuss extending your lease and the cost.

 - Find out about any extra charges or fees you may incur.

 Why Seek Advice From Hart Brown?

 Our team are able to provide expert advice on the below areas: